Welcome to the world of Avios points!

-- airport parking and
+- airport parking

-- rent a car with Avis
+- renting a car with Avis

-- book with British Airways Holidays
+- booking with British Airways Holidays

 You can also buy Avios points, although this is rarely worthwhile unless you are buying the last few you need for a redemption.
 The ba.com link to buy Avios is here.